rjsf-team/react-jsonschema-form/docs/usage/widgets.md

 ), document.getElementById("app"));
 ```

-Here's a list of supported alternative widgets for different JSONSchema data types:
+Here's a list of supported alternative widgets for different JSON Schema data types:

 ## For `boolean` fields